Non-Human Identity Exposure: Risks, Realities, and Remediation

 Are your non-human identities (NHIs) leaving your organization exposed?
 It's a critical question, as these often-overlooked entities are a growing security blind spot.

-NHIs, such as API keys, service accounts, and other programmatic credentials, enable essential automation but can become prime targets for attackers if not properly managed.
-The explosive growth of NHIs means that for every human employee, there are, on average, 92 non-human identities Addressing The Non-Human Identity Problem: The Blindspot of 2025.
+NHIs, such as api keys, service accounts, and other programmatic credentials, enable essential automation but can become prime targets for attackers if not properly managed.
+The explosive growth of NHIs means that for every human employee, there are, on average, 92 non-human identities (The Three Elements of Non‑Human Identities - Entro Security).

 • Discovery and Inventory Challenges are scattered across various systems, making it difficult for security teams to maintain an accurate inventory.
 Without this foundation, identifying and remediating risks becomes nearly impossible.